Presidents’ Day SaleEnds 2/17. Limited quantities. No rainchecks.Shop now

 Customers are saying

-Customers express satisfaction with the Meta Quest 3's improved graphics, mixed reality experiences, comfort, and immersive gameplay.
-They particularly appreciate the better resolution, clarity, and passthrough capabilities.
+Customers are satisfied with the Meta Quest 3's improved graphics, mixed reality experiences, comfort, and immersive gameplay.
+They appreciate the higher resolution, clarity, and weight reduction compared to previous models.
 However, some users have concerns about the battery life, head strap comfort, potential for motion sickness, and the high cost of the device and its accessories.

 This summary was generated by AI based on customer reviews.